 When you prepare for an interview, looking smart and having your CV is important but a few added efforts and doing some homework before hand can help more than you may have realized.

-If an employer wants to speak to you first then do so with as much preparation as you would a face to face (more info) Don’t forget that in most roles a good telephone voice might just be one of the things that is important for the job.
+If an employer wants to speak to you first or, as now commonly happens, a virtual interview, then do so with as much preparation as you would a face to face.
+Don’t forget that in most roles a good telephone voice might just be one of the things that is important for the job.

 Don’t be late for an interview as it tells the employer that you care very little about the job.
 If, however, you were late because of an unavoidable emergency, then . . . well, call forward and warn the client or go via the recruiter.
 Always aim to be at your interview 5 or 10 minutes early.
 You will make a much better first impression this way.